My Key to Successful Co-Parenting Is Not "Putting My Children First"

 That's right.
 I said it.
-My key to co-parenting success with my ex is not "putting my children first," as so many professionals recommend.
+My key to successful co-parenting with my ex is not "putting my children first," as so many professionals recommend.
+Before I get into that, let's start with what co-parenting is.

 I remember the first year of co-parenting well.
 I would describe it as a complete failure and excruciating.
 My youngest son was three years old.
-Every time he had to go between my home and my ex's, he would have a complete meltdown.
+Every time he had to go from one parent's house to the other parent's house, he would have a complete meltdown.
 I felt like my heart was being torn out of my chest.

 To say that I was aggravated with my ex would be an understatement.
 But, in fairness, I wasn't innocent.
 He was pretty angry with me, too.
 I had recoupled very quickly after our divorce.
 He was hurt and uncomfortable with the situation and wanted to make sure I knew it.